 Once you decide to list your property with Dhalia, one of our property consultants will visit the property in order to prepare a valuation.
-This service is free of charge and is determined with reference to the property’s location, size, type, age, and an in-depth market analysis, as well as other factors.
-The relationship between the property’s valuation and the asking price are often the determining factors when it comes to how much time the property spends on the market.
-Your consultant will be able to guide you in selecting the most appropriate asking price, in order to avoid excessive time on market leading to unnecessary revisions in the asking price.
+This service is free of charge and is determined with reference to the property’s location, size, type, age, and in-depth market analysis, as well as other factors.
+The relationship between the property’s valuation and the asking price is often the determining factor when it comes to how much time the property spends on the market.
+Your consultant will be able to guide you in selecting the most appropriate asking price, in order to avoid excessive time on market-leading to unnecessary revisions in the asking price.

 If you are thinking of using an agency, you now must decide whether you will be listing your property with only one agency (sole agency, as it is called in the business), or whether you will list with many agencies (known as open agency).
 If you choose to sell your home in a sole agency agreement with Dhalia, then this gives the agency an exclusive right to promote the property on the market and dedicate more resources to it, while the agency fee is lower than the standard, at 3.5%.
 A sole agency agreement is often limited to a timeframe, not less than 3 months.
 Over 70% of properties placed with Dhalia on a sole agency basis have been sold.
 With an open agency agreement, multiple agencies will have access to the property and the agency fee is usually set at 5%.

-Dhalia consultants have a network of clients which is refreshed each day with new enquiries.
+Dhalia consultants have a network of clients that is refreshed each day with new inquiries.
 We also have a robust and effective marketing strategy to engage property buyers.
-Every day, we receive a constant high volume of property enquiries.
+Every day, we receive a constant high volume of property inquiries.
 These requests are processed and sent to our property consultants.

 After the viewing, the consultant will receive feedback from the potential buyers.
 If everything goes smoothly, and the buyers are interested, then the negotiation process begins.
 At this point, the consultant negotiates a fair price that suits both parties.